Skip to main content

 The area is well known enough that even Google Street View has captured individuals who appear to be street-based workers.

-The going rate starts at around 10,000 yen, which is on the cheaper side.
-However, many of the women are older, ranging from their 30s to 50s and above, which is quite typical for Uguisudani.
+Many of the women are older, ranging from their 30s to 50s and above, which is quite typical for Uguisudani.

 In any case, right after exiting the north gate, you can find spots in the alleys and parks where both foreign and Japanese women stand.